Geoff Manning

-Geoffrey Haydon Manning (1926–2018) was an Australian author and historian, commonly known as Geoff Manning and cited as an author as Geoffrey H. Manning.
+Geoffrey Haydon Manning (1926–2018) was an Australian author and historian.
 He is known particularly for his books on South Australian placenames; Manning's Place Names of South Australia (1990) is particularly well-known and available online at the State Library of South Australia website.
 The final illustrated edition of this work was The Place Names Of Our Land: A South Australian Anthology (2009).

 Early life

 Manning was born in Waikerie, South Australia, a son of carpenter Richard Baker Manning (1896–1936) and his wife Grace Maud Manning, née Hein (1901–).

 Career and other life interests

 He was employed by the Savings Bank of South Australia until his retirement in 1982.

 He greatly admired Labor Prime Minister Ben Chifley, and saw himself as espousing generally left-wing views.

 Local history

 After retirement from the bank, Manning devoted himself fully to writing on local history.
 His works on South Australian placenames contain much information supplemental to, and correcting, the much earlier Nomenclature of South Australia (1908) by Rodney Cockburn (1877–1932) and What's in a Name, a revised edition by his journalist son Stewart Cockburn (1921–2009).

 John Hill, then Minister for the Environment, launched the online version of Manning’s Data Base of South Australian History in September 2005 at the State Library of South Australia.

 His large collection of significant articles from South Australian newspapers has been digitised by the State Library of South Australia as The Manning Index of South Australian History.

 In 1997 he released The Grange Golf Club: A History of the First 70 Years, 1926–1996 about The Grange Golf Club of Adelaide.